rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

    :width: 200 px
    :align: center

-   Ranking-by-choosing from the office choice outranking digraph
+   Weakly ranking-by-scoring from the office choice outranking digraph

-In this weakly **ranking-by-scoring** method, where we operate the *epistemic fusion* of best correlated *Bachet* rankings (see XXX), alternatives *A*, *C*, *D* as well as *G* are now all first-ranked (see Line 7), whereas alternative *F* is clearly last-ranked.
+In this weakly **ranking-by-scoring** method, where we operate the *epistemic fusion* of best correlated *Bachet* rankings (see the advanced topic on :ref:`weakly ranking strategies <Weak-Ranking-Tutorial-label>`), alternatives *A*, *C*, *D* as well as *G* are now all first-ranked (see Line 7), whereas alternative *F* is clearly last-ranked.
 The overall partial ordering result shows again the important fact that the most expensive location *A*, and the cheapest location *C*, both appear incomparable with most of the other alternatives, as is apparent from the Hasse diagram  of the ranking-by-choosing result (see :numref:`officeChoiceRanking`).

 The best choice recommendation appears hence depending on the very importance the CEO is attaching to each one of the three decision objectives he is considering.
-In the setting here, where he considers that *maximizing the future turnover* is the most important objective followed by *minimizing the Costs* and, less important, *maximizing the working conditions*, location *D* represents actually the best compromise.
+In the setting here, where he considers that *maximizing the future turnover* is the most important objective followed by *minimizing the Costs* and, less important, *maximizing the working conditions*, locations *D* or *G* represent actually the best choices.
 However, if *Costs* do not play much a role, it would be perhaps better to decide to move to the most advantageous location *A*; or if, on the contrary, *Costs* do matter a lot, moving to the cheapest alternative *C* could definitely represent a more convincing recommendation.

 It might be worth, as an **exercise**, to modify these criteria significance weights in the 'officeChoice.py' data file in such a way that